asterinas/asterinas/test/benchmark/README.md

 # Asterinas Benchmark Collection

-The Asterinas Benchmark Collection evaluates the performance of Asterinas in comparison to Linux across a range of benchmarking tools (e.g., LMbench, Sysbench, iPerf) and real-world applications (e.g., Nginx, Redis, SQLite).
+The Asterinas Benchmark Collection evaluates the performance of Asterinas in comparison to Linux across a range of benchmarking tools (e.g., LMbench, Sysbench, iPerf) and real-world applications (e.g., Nginx, Redis, SQLite, Memcached).
 These benchmarks are conducted under various configurations, such as within a single virtual machine (VM) or between a VM and its host.

 The benchmarks are run automatically on a nightly basis through continuous integration (CI) pipelines.
 Results, presented in clear and visually appealing figures and tables, are available [here](https://asterinas.github.io/benchmark/).